 Additionally, the OT regulations do not apply to certain defined classes of people, such as baby sitters, Pages employed in the NC General Assembly (go figure!), volunteers, inmates, models and actors working in the business, fisherman, there’s a whole list of classes of workers who traditionally are not paid “time and a half”.

-SICK, VACATION, AND “OTHER AMOUNTS” OF PAY
+SICK, VACATION, AND “OTHER AMOUNTS” OF WAGE REGULATIONS

 North Carolina does not require an employer to offer paid sick, vacation or other such days.
 If an employer wants to give this to employees as a benefit, N.C. only requires that the benefit be put in writing and given to the employees.
 N.C. does not require that benefit to be in any particular form.
 For example, an employer can give “one vacation day for each three month period employed”.
 Or it can give “one 8 hour vacation day for every 160 hours worked”.